AnonymousMFTracer/LaunderNetEvm41/readme.md

 In total, LaunderNetEvm41 contains 1,939 accounts involved in money laundering activities and 6,701 detailed illicit fund flow records. collectively covering over US $125 million in stolen assets.
 The dataset is located in the root directory.
 The CSV file named `flow records.csv` contains all illicit fund flows included in the dataset.
 In addition, `source address.csv` and `terminal address.csv` list all source addresses $A_\mathrm{vic}$ and terminal addresses $V_\mathrm{terminal}$, respectively.

-To facilitate clearer visualization (`visual/` folders in each directory) and easy navigation of laundering activities, we further categorize the laundering cases into five clusters.
-This categorization is based on factors such as the associated victims, the number of laundering addresses, the overarching criminal incidents, and the degree of downstream address overlap.
-Each cluster is stored in a separate directory within the repository.

-Within each directory, a CSV file named `flow records.csv` contains all illicit fund flow entries associated with the corresponding cluster.
-To support easier inspection and analysis, these flow records are pre-sorted by timestamp.
-The terminal addresses $V_\mathrm{terminal}$, indicating where the illicit money ultimately flows, are listed in the file named `terminal addresses.csv`.
-The source addresses $A_\mathrm{vic}$ are listed in the file `source addresses.csv`.

 Each row in the CSV includes the following main fields:

-- **TxHash**: the transaction hash that triggered the illicit transfer
+- **TxHash**: the hash of the transaction that triggered the illicit fund transfer
 - **From**: the source address of the fund transfer
 - **From_label**: the label of the source address indicating its on-chain character (service/laundering layer/endpoints/...)
 - **To**: the destination address of the fund transfer
 - **To_label**: the label of the destination address
 - **Value_in_USD**: the transferred amount in U.S. dollars, rounded to two decimal places
-- $\dots$
+- **Timestamp**: the timestamp when the transfer occurred

 The transaction hash can be used with public blockchain explorers to further examine the details of each illicit transaction.

+To facilitate clearer visualization (SVG files in the `visual/` folder of each directory) and easy navigation of laundering activities, we further categorize the laundering cases into five clusters.
+This categorization is based on factors such as the associated victims, the number of laundering addresses, the overarching criminal incidents, and the degree of downstream address overlap.
+Each cluster is stored in a separate directory within the repository.

+Within each directory, a CSV file named `flow records.csv` contains all illicit fund flow entries associated with the corresponding cluster.
+To support easier inspection and analysis, these flow records are pre-sorted by timestamp.
+The terminal addresses $V_\mathrm{terminal}$, indicating where the illicit money ultimately flows, are listed in the file named `terminal addresses.csv`.
+The source addresses $A_\mathrm{vic}$ are listed in the file `source addresses.csv`. *All the same as the csv files in the root directory.*

 ### How is the dataset created ?
 (Dataset Construction Methodology)